11BelowStudio/MUDKIP_Mud2/README.md

 * see what people want I guess
 * get the auto-update to check the tag on the latest release on git or something like that instead of the release version.txt(?)
+* possibly move the auto-update to <https://packages.mudlet.org/> (or otherwise upload this package there - may or may not conflict with the current autoupdate method though)